-Platzer is a small, listed real-estate company with a portfolio of SEK 7.4bn.
+Platzer is a small, listed real-estate company with a portfolio of SEK 9.9bn.
 Platzer is purely focused on the Gothenburg area, which implies low diversification and concentration risk.
-The company owns, manages and develops 54 properties with a lettable area of 380,000sqm (as of the end of September 2014).
-However, most of its property is located in the central and western parts of the city.
+The company owns, manages and develops 58 properties with a lettable area of 463,000sqm (as of the end of March 2016).
+However, most of its properties are located in the central and western parts of the city.
 Platzer has a dominant market position in the areas Northern Gårda and Högsbo.

 Platzer has a total of 600 tenants.
-The largest 20 tenants represent 32% of the total rental value, which indicates good tenant diversification, especially given the relatively small sized portfolio (SEK 7.4bn).
+The largest 20 tenants represent 33% of the total rental value, which indicates relatively good tenant diversification, especially given the relatively small sized portfolio.
 Governmental lease contracts include Länsförsäkringar, Domstolsverket and Migrationsverket.
 Platzer focuses on commercial properties and the larger part of its portfolio consists of office properties.
 Platzer is actively developing its properties by rebuilding and by building new properties.
-This is viewed as a risk, as Gothenburg is a city in which many developments are taking place.
+This is can be viewed as a risk depending on the degree of pre-let.
+Gothenburg is a city in which many developments are taking place.
 Currently Platzer is involved in larger projects in Northern Gårda, Högsbo and Lilla Bommen.
 The company's vacancy rate is 7%, which is average relative to peers.
-The average remaining lease period of 3.6 years is relatively short.
+The average remaining lease period of 4 years is on the short side.